cypress-io/cypress-documentation/source/api/plugins/browser-launch-api.md

 ## Modify Electron app switches

 Cypress Test Runner is an Electron application, and its behavior (and the behavior of the bundled-in Electron browser) can be customized using command line switches.
-The actual switches depend on the Electron version, see {% url "Electron documentation" https://electronjs.org/docs/api/chrome-command-line-switches/history %}.
+The supported switches depend on the Electron version, see {% url "Electron documentation" https://electronjs.org/docs/api/chrome-command-line-switches/history %}.

-Unfortunately, because one needs to pass these switches before the project loads, you cannot use the plugins file.
-Instead you can use an environment variable `ELECTRON_EXTRA_LAUNCH_ARGS`.
+Unfortunately, because one needs to pass these switches before the Cypress itself loads, you cannot use the plugins file.
+Instead you need to use an environment variable `ELECTRON_EXTRA_LAUNCH_ARGS`.
 For example, to disable HTTP browser cache and ignore certificate errors, open or run the Cypress Test Runner like this:

 ```shell
 export ELECTRON_EXTRA_LAUNCH_ARGS=--disable-http-cache --ignore-certificate-errors